Israel – Now Is The Time!

 - Partner with Israeli Reform congregations.

-- Yom HaZikaron, Memorial Day honouring those whom have fallen and showing solidarity with victims of terrorism.
+- Yom HaZikaron, Memorial Day honouring those who have fallen, and showing solidarity with victims of terrorism.

 - Israel Film Festival, arts and culture.